 - Initiate a "wellness" check on a student.
-In accordance with approved guidelines, the appropriate staff will be dispatched to the residential room to establish contact with the individual or verify that the individual is not currently available in their assigned space. - Reach out to known friends, other students living in the same location and family members in an effort to glean additional information on the student's potential location and other applicable information. - Assign a liaison to ensure that family members are provided with information and support.

-- Access class information and contact academic departments and faculty members to ascertain information on last physical sighting of the student as well as any other relevant information. - o Search on-campus public locations, including but not limited to dining facilities, libraries, recreation areas, etc. - o Access the residence hall/apartment electronic key database to determine time and use of most recent entry points of the student using their key fob. - o UNC Police will follow General Order 4-6R1 which outlines the investigative protocol procedures they would follow in a case of a missing person. - o The University may request the following technology-based information: - Access email logs to verify last log in and use of University email system. - Ensure that use of student accounts/passwords is monitored. - Obtain and examine Internet service provider and e-mail records. - Monitor social media sites for activity. - o If there is any indication of criminal activity, the University will involve the appropriate law enforcement agencies. - o In conjunction with the University's Executive Committee, prepare, update and disseminate informational bulletins to outside agencies, the University community and the public, if necessary and appropriate.
+In accordance with approved guidelines, the appropriate staff will be dispatched to the residential room to establish contact with the individual or verify the individual is not currently available in their assigned space. - Reach out to known friends, other students living in the same location and family members in an effort to glean additional information on the student's potential location and other applicable information. - Assign a liaison to ensure that family members are provided with information and support. - Access class information and contact academic departments and faculty members to ascertain information on last physical sighting of the student as well as any other relevant information. - o Search on-campus public locations, including but not limited to dining facilities, libraries, recreation areas, etc. - o Access the residence hall/apartment electronic key database to determine time and use of most recent entry points of the student using their key fob. - o UNC Police will follow General Order 4-6R1 which outlines the investigative protocol procedures they would follow in a case of a missing person. - o The University may request the following technology-based information: - Access email logs to verify last log in and use of University email system. - Ensure use of student accounts/passwords is monitored. - Obtain and examine Internet service provider and e-mail records. - Monitor social media sites for activity. - o If there is any indication of criminal activity, the University will involve the appropriate law enforcement agencies. - In conjunction with the University's Executive Committee, prepare, update and disseminate informational bulletins to outside agencies, the University community and the public, if necessary and appropriate.

-Information about Campus Law Enforcement
+Information about Campus Law Enforcement and Security

 UNC Police is a legally appointed entity with full law enforcement agency status whose sworn personnel have all the powers of law enforcement officers, including the authority to execute arrests.
-The Department's jurisdiction includes "all property owned or leased to the institution employing the campus police officer and that portion of any public road or highway passing through such property or immediately adjoining it, wherever located," in accordance with NC General Statute § 116-40.5.
+The Department's jurisdiction includes "all property owned or leased to the institution employing the campus police officer and that portion of any public road or highway passing through such property or immediately adjoining it, wherever located," in accordance with NC General Statute §116-40.5.
 In addition, the Granville Towers residential housing facilities also fall within the primary jurisdiction of UNC Police.
+In addition, UNC Chapel Hill also employs non-sworn security personnel who do not have powers of arrest, but provide a visible presence and monitor security cameras in many campus buildings.
+Additional non-sworn security personnel are employed as needed for large events such as football and basketball games.